The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces: Preliminaries

 \subsection{Metric geometry}

-Let us give some background on metric geometry, in particular relating to the tangent cone of a metric space and properties of CAT(0) spaces.
+Let us give some background on metric geometry, in particular concerning the tangent cone of a metric space and properties of CAT(0) spaces.
 This is a summary of some of the material in \cite{burago}, most notably, Sections~3.6.2, 3.6.5, 3.6.6, and~9.1.8, as well as \cite[Part II]{BridsonHaefliger1999Metric}.

 Let $(X,d)$ be a metric space.
 The \emph{length} of a continuous path $\alpha: [a,b] \to X$, denoted by $|\alpha|$, is the supremum of

 where $(t_1, \ldots, t_n)$ ranges over all finite tuples in $[a,b]$ with $t_1 \leq t_2 \leq \ldots t_n$.
 Such a path is called a \emph{geodesic segment} if $|\alpha| = d(\alpha(a), \alpha(b))$.
 The metric space $(X,d)$ is called a \emph{geodesic space} if any two points are connected by a geodesic segment.
 It is called a \emph{uniquely geodesic space} if any two points are connected by a unique geodesic segment, up to monotonous reparametrization of the domain.
 For any two points $x$ and $y$ in a unique geodesic space $X$, we write